-We support Aboriginal communities through our Business Development Program, Reconciliation Action Plan, and development and sale of Opal fuel.
+We support Aboriginal communities through employment opportunties, our Reconciliation Action Plan, and the development and sale of Opal fuel.

 Reconciliation Action Plan

 Our vision is that the communities in which we operate will benefit from our presence through the sustainable employment opportunities created, the skills developed and the investment of our financial and people resources.
 We have a strong and proud history of involvement with Aboriginal and Torres Strait Islander issues for over a decade.
 Our Reconciliation Action Plan (RAP) formalises the work we have been doing in this area and continues our commitment to Indigenous programs, leading to mutual advantage for us and the communities in which we operate.
 Our RAP activities focus on four key areas:

 - cultural awareness & diversity

 - pathways to employment

 How we are tracking

 See how we are tracking towards our RAP commitments.